vishnuep2303/Module-End-Project1/README.md

 Imported essential modules: NumPy, Pandas, Seaborn, Matplotlib.
 Handled missing or incorrect data effectively.
 Rectified the 'height' column by replacing incorrect values with random numbers within the range of 150 to 180.

     2.Team Analysis:

 Calculated the employee count in each team and the percentage distribution concerning the total workforce.
-Visualized the team distribution using a countplot for clear representation.
+Visualized the team distribution using a countplot for clear representation .
     3.Position Segregation:

 Segmented employees based on their positions to analyze the distribution among various roles within the company.
 Visualized the position distribution using countplot visualization.

     4.Age Group Identification:

 Identified the predominant age group among employees.
 Visualized the age distribution using countplots for enhanced insight.

     5.Salary Analysis:

 Determined the team and position with the highest salary spending.
 Utilized scatterplots to illustrate the relationship between team, position, and salary expenditures.

     6.Correlation between Age and Salary:

 Explored the relationship between employees' age and their corresponding salaries.